FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 * You would have to design around background noise and other incidental sounds to give consistent and useful feedback to someone playing guitar

-* To make it fully autonomous, the feature set needs to be paired down significantly
+* To make it fully autonomous, the feature set or avenuesneeds to be paired down significantly

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

+\*\**your answer here*\*\*

-* I could user my system to capture what types of actions different types of guitar players would like to have a partner for.
+* I could user my system to capture what types of actions different types of guitar players would like to have a partner for or use, what songs they choose, what notes they play, how in tune they normally are, what are the most commons topics asked for help on
 * Other sensing modalities would be visual as mentioned so you could give feedback on body posture and hand positioning
 * Otherwise most of what you need for this purpose could be done auditory.
 You could include additional analysis on top such as tracking the rythmn of strumming to see if it is on beat.

-\*\**your answer here*\*\*